 Mud village has a multitude of home-stays, guest houses, and cafes.
 Recently, a few hotels have also mushroomed in the village, owing to the increasing influx of travelers.

 We have listed all good home-stays of Spiti valley in Good Hotels or Accommodation options in Spiti Valley & Kinnaur Valley

 Tara Guest House

 The most popular accommodation option at Mud is the Tara Guest House, which is the oldest hotel here (more than a decade).
-Here you will get clean rooms with warm bedding, attached washroom (hot water and western toilet), and room heating facility.
+Here you will get clean rooms with warm bedding, an attached washroom (hot water and western toilet), and a room heating facility.
 Tara Cafe serves all three meals across its extensive menu, including a variety of Egg preparations, Nutella pancakes, Paranthas, Thenthuk, and momos.

 Pin Parvati Hotel